Molecular Orbital Diagram For F2

 Comparison to Other Diatomic Molecules

 It's helpful to compare the F₂ MO diagram with those of other second-period diatomic molecules like O₂ and N₂.
 The differences in the energy levels of the 2p orbitals and the resulting electron configurations lead to variations in bond order and magnetic properties.
-For instance, O₂ has a bond order of 2 and is paramagnetic due to unpaired electrons in the π₂p* orbitals, while N₂ has a triple bond (bond order 3) and is diamagnetic.
+Take this case: O₂ has a bond order of 2 and is paramagnetic due to unpaired electrons in the π₂p* orbitals, while N₂ has a triple bond (bond order 3) and is diamagnetic.
 These comparisons highlight the importance of the specific electronic configuration in determining the properties of the molecule.

 Frequently Asked Questions (FAQ)